MarshallWace/terraform-provider-wikijs/README.md

 1. Set WIKIJS_HOST and WIKIJS_TOKEN in env
 2. In root directory, `make testacc` to run acceptance tests in all \*/\*_test.go files.
 3. To try out on actual terraform:
-   1. In root directory, `make` to build binary and move it to correct location
+   1. In root directory, run `make`, which builds the binary and moves it to the path that terraform looks in
    2. in examples/test, run `terraform init && terraform plan` to view output.
 Change the `test.tf` file accordingly.

 ### Notes on defining graphql schema